Strawberry, Arizona, is a small rural mountain community in the Rim Country about 20 minutes north of Payson.

 Here, you’ll be able to walk under the bridge and through the 400-foot tunnel as water rains down from the arch 180 feet above.

-For more hidden gems, click the link to discover 7 Underrated Spots in Arizona!
+For more hidden gems like this, click the link to discover 7 Underrated Spots in Arizona!

 Hike to Water Wheel Falls